ReactiveX/RxJava/docs/Error-Handling.md

 An Observable typically does not _throw_ exceptions.
-Instead it notifies any observers that an unrecoverable error has occurred by terminating the Observable sequence with an `onError` notification.
+Instead, it notifies any observers that an unrecoverable error has occurred by terminating the Observable sequence with an `onError` notification.

 There are some exceptions to this.
 For example, if the `onError()` call _itself_ fails, the Observable will not attempt to notify the observer of this by again calling `onError` but will throw a `RuntimeException`, an `OnErrorFailedException`, or an `OnErrorNotImplementedException`.